GauBen/gautier.dev/src/articles/2023-12-23-favicon-login-tracker/index.md

 ## How does it work?

 Many websites use an "authwall" for logged out users who try to access a private page, with a `?redirect_to` (or similar) parameter to keep track of said page to redirect to it after login.
-If the user is already logged in, the authwill will be skipped and the user will be redirected to the page directly.
+If the user is already logged in, the authwall will be skipped and the user will be redirected to the page directly.

 Some vulnerable websites allow arbitrary URLs, and **it can be exploited to know if the user is logged in** to the third-party website.
 They usually follow this very naive implementation: